 RBMS – Module 1 – Repair of Bonded Metal Structures

-This course provides an exceptional overview of the essential knowledge materials, techniques and processes involved in the repair of bonded metal structures.
+Combining theory and practice of the essential materials, techniques, and processes involved in the preparation and repair of bonded metal structures.

-Demonstrations and hands on projects involve the use of PASA, PAMTA, PACS, BoeGel and other metal treatment processes for skin/core replacement.
-Extensive training on state-of-the-art hot bonding and aluminum anodizing equipment is included.
+Hands-on projects involve the use of PASA, PANTA, PACS, BoeGel, and other metal treatment processes for skin and core replacement.
+Extensive training on state-of-the-art Hot Bonding equipment is included.

 Topics covered in this 5-day course include: